C0DER11101/For_CMAKE/Basic.md

 _CMake relies on a file named_ `CMakeLists.txt`(this is how the name must be written!!).

-Typing the command in the terminal will produce this:
+Typing the command `cmake` in the terminal will produce this:

 <img src="https://user-images.githubusercontent.com/96164229/214253728-6096803c-2f52-48cf-8c7b-1b76b753237d.png" width="60%" height="60%">